UniMath/agda-unimath/src/foundation-core/coherently-invertible-maps.lagda.md

               Rg
 ```

-There is also the following naturality square
+There is also the naturality square

 ```text
                    gfgS